js-katas/app-2025/customer/README.md

     * At the **AWS Region** prompt, ensure you select the same region where you deployed the _infrastructure_ stack.
     * When prompted for a value for the _EventBusName_ parameter, use the value of the _EventBusName_ CloudFormation output from step one.
 This defaults to _AnyCompany_ for both stacks.
     * When prompted for a value for the _PublishEventsFunctionArn_ parameter, use the value of the _PublishEventsFunctionArn_ CloudFormation output from step one.
+1. Record the values of the _AccountQueueArn_ and _StateMachineArn_ CloudFormation outputs to use in deploying the [simulator app][simulator].

 [infrastructure]: ../infrastructure/
+[simulator]: ../simulator/